-7. WWAMI Reallocation - Funding originally allocated to Washington State University (WSU) for the education of medical students as part of the Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI) program is reallocated from WSU to UW.
-These amounts will support 60 first year medical students and 60 second year medical students through the WWAMI program in Spokane.

-8. Medical Residencies - Additional funding is provided to the Family Practice Medicine Residency Network at the UW to expand the number or residency slots available in Washington.
-(Education Legacy Trust Account-State)
+- 8. WWAMI Reallocation - Funding originally allocated to Washington State University (WSU) for the education of medical students as part of the Washington, Wyoming, Alaska, Montana, and Idaho (WWAMI) program is reallocated from WSU to UW.
+These amounts will support 60 first year medical students and 60 second year medical students through the WWAMI program in Spokane. - 9.
+Medical Residencies - Additional funding is provided to the Family Practice Medicine Residency Network at the UW to expand the number or residency slots available in Washington.
+These funds are expected to support at least 69 additional residency slots.
+(Education Legacy Trust Account-State) - 10.
+Freeze Tuition/State Support Funding is provided to freeze tuition and increase state support.
+(General Fund-State, Education Legacy Trust Account-State)